-Were you one of the thousands of UK residents that was affected by the Audi Emissions Scandal?
-The VW Group paid £193m to 91,000 claimants in May 2022, meaning the claim is now finished.
+Were you one of the thousands of UK residents affected by the Audi Emissions Scandal?
+Unfortunately, the claim is now finished.

 Here at emissions.co.uk, we are holding giant car manufacturers to account for their blatant lies in relation to the emissions scandal.
 Audi and the Volkswagen Group lied about their emissions for years, polluting the UK with dangerous NOx and potentially leaving their customers out of pocket.